jurgenweber/doorbell/README.md

 # My DoorBell

-script to stream my video camera and see if faces turn up in front of it it will then send a payload to moquitto mqtt.
+script to stream my video camera and see if faces turn up in front of it it will then send a payload to mosquitto mqtt.

 Links:
 https://www.hackster.io/robin-cole/pi-camera-doorbell-with-notifications-408d3d